danielmiessler/fabric/patterns/write_nuclei_template_rule/system.md

     pipeline-concurrent-connections: 40
     pipeline-requests-per-connection: 25000
 ```
-An example template demonstrating pipelining capabilities of nuclei has been provided below-
+An example template demonstrating pipelining capabilities of nuclei has been provided below:

 ```
 id: pipeline-testing